Executive Leadership Team Profile

 Assistant Executive Director for Teaching and Learning

-Rosanne Javorsky is a skilled educator with a wealth of experience.
-As the AIU's Assistant Executive Director for Teaching and Learning, Ms. Javorsky is actively involved in creating a vibrant and transformative regional education base by leading, directing and facilitating professional development, technical assistance and support for school districts throughout Allegheny County.
+Rosanne Javorsky is a skilled educator with a wealth of experience, having dedicated more than 30 years of her career to developing high-quality programming at the AIU.
+As the Assistant Executive Director for Teaching and Learning at the AIU, she is actively involved in creating a vibrant and transformative regional education base by leading, directing and facilitating professional development, technical assistance and support for educational systems throughout the region.

-During her tenure at the AIU, Ms. Javorsky has spearheaded a variety of collaborative efforts with local, state and national organizations, foundations and school districts.
-The AIU was an early partner in the region's Remake Learning Network, a group of educators and innovators who are working together to shape the future of teaching and learning in the greater Pittsburgh region.
-The AIU's Center for Creativity/transformED space, which was established under Ms. Javorsky's direction, is a hub for innovative professional development and instructional technology integration.
-A satellite space, transformED West, has been established as well.
-Through the generoisty of the Chevron, Grable and Benedum foundations, the center has distributed more than $3 million to shcool districts in southwestern Pennsylvania for STEAM-releated programs and initiatives.
+During her tenure at the AIU, Ms. Javorsky has spearheaded a variety of collaborative efforts with local, state and national partners, foundations and school districts.
+The AIU was an early leader in the region's Remake Learning Network, whose mission is to ignite relevant and equitable learning practices in support of young people who are navigating rapid social and technological change.
+The network has become a national model and Ms. Javorsky has been a passionate advocate.
+The AIU's Center for Creativity/transformED, which was established under Ms. Javorsky's leadership and vision, is a hub for innovative educational practices and supports educators in integrating cutting edge technology and teaching practices through catalytic funding, partnership development and the facilitation of innovative professional development.
+Through the generosity of the business and foundation community, the center has distributed more than $4 million to school districts in southwestern Pennsylvania for STEAM-related programs and initiatives.
 Through the support of the Pittsburgh Penguins Foundation, she established the first K-12 STEAM Lending Library.
-Ms. Javorsky also leverages partnerships with other organizations, such as the Institute of Play, Code.org, Common Sense Media, OnHand Schools and others to bring additional resources to the region.
-As a result of these and other efforts, the AIU has gained national attention for its efforts, and in 2016 was recognized by the White House for its commitment to computer science education.
+Ms. Javorsky also actively seeks to establish partnerships with national organizations, such as Code.org and Common Sense Media, to bring valuable resources to the region.
+As a result of these and other efforts, the AIU has gained national attention, and in 2016 was recognized by the White House for its commitment to computer science education.

-Ms. Javorsky is actively involved in a number of initiatives of the Pennsylvania Department of Education with the goal of increasing awareness and supporting implementation in local school districts.
-These initiatives include PA Core Standards, PSSA/Keystone Exams, PVAAS, School Performance Profile, Comprehensive Planning and Educator Effectiveness.
-Ms. Javorsky also facilitates role-alike meetings for curriculum directors of AIU-member school districts.
+Ms. Javorsky is actively involved in a number of curricular and instructional initiatives of the Pennsylvania Department of Education with the goal of increasing awareness and supporting implementation in local school districts.
+She also facilitates role-alike meetings for curriculum directors/assistant superintendents of AIU-member school districts.

 Ms. Javorsky holds a bachelor's degree in special education from Indiana University of Pennsylvania.
-She earned a master's degree in special education, a Superintendent's Letter of Eligibility and a supervisor of special education certification from the University of Pittsburgh.
-She also is a certified reading specialist.
+She earned a master's degree in educational leadership, a Superintendent's Letter of Eligibility and a supervisor of special education certification from the University of Pittsburgh, where she has completed her doctoral coursework.
+Ms. Javorsky also is a certified reading specialist.